DariaZablodska/test-case-design-test/README.md

 - If a number card has an odd number half the base value

 1. Work out the Decision Table which represents this behavior
-2. Work out a set of physical test cases which would cover the scenarios worked out in 1.
+2. Work out a set of physical test cases which would cover the scenarios derived in 1.